The General Danced at Dawn: Plot summaries

 McAuslan's Court-Martial: While Lieutenant MacNeill is acting company commander, Private McAuslan is charged with disobedience of a direct order by a newly promoted, officious corporal.
 A man of principle, McAuslan believes that being ordered to enter the pillow fight at the Army's Highland Division Games is an illegal order.
 The pillow fight is fought while astride greased poles over a canvas water tank until one combatant is knocked into the water.
 Corporal Baxter had told McAuslan that he "needed a damned good wash, and this way [he'd] get one."
 Refusing company punishment, McAuslan demanded, as was his right, to be "marched" – taken before the battalion's newly assigned Commanding Officer, because he believed he was not being punished justly.
 Refusing to accept the new Colonel's award of punishment, in accordance with the formula, "Will you accept my award or go before a court-martial?"
 McAuslan chooses the latter.
 It looks grim for The Dirtiest Soldier in the World, but Captain Einstein, the "prisoner's friend" assigned to defend him, is a resourceful man.

-Adaptations
+Proposed film

 During the early 1970s, Fraser adapted the stories into a screenplay "at the request of a rather eccentric Scots-American entrepreneur" but the project "died some distance short of pre-production."

 The Dirtiest Soldier in the World

 Guard at the Castle was adapted by David Climie into a 30-minute television special for Comedy Playhouse, named The Dirtiest Soldier in the World, which was broadcast in 1972 by BBC1.
-Michae Mills produced.
+Michael Mills produced.